 The Japanese Whale Research Program under Special Permit in the Antarctic (JARPA) provided unique opportunity to conduct the concurrent cetacean and krill survey.
 JARPA has been conducted during the austral summer every year since the 1987/1988 season.
-One of the primary objectives of the JARPA is elucidation of the role of whales in the Antarctic marine ecosystem through the study of whale feeding ecology.
+One of the primary objectives of the JARPA is "Elucidation of the role of whales in the Antarctic marine ecosystem through the study of whale feeding ecology".
 The JARPA interim review meeting took place in May, 1997.
 In the meeting, it was pointed out that concurrent studies on the distribution and abundance of prey species was required to achieve the objective.
 In response to the comments, echo sounder survey to examine distribution and abundance of krill has been conducted concurrently with cetacean survey since 1998/99 season.
 Krill distribution data will be linked with distribution patterns of baleen whales whereas krill abundance data will allow us to examine the magnitude of the interspecific relationship among baleen whales for krill.
-The preliminary report of the results the echo sounder surveys of krill that were conducted in 1998/1999 and in 1999/2000 were reported to the International Whaling Commission (IWC)/Scientific Committee (SC) as SC/52/E5 (Murase et al., 2000) and published in scientific journal (Murase et al., 2002).
-This paper presents the echo sounder survey methodology and the results of biomass estimation of krill in JARPA from 1998/99 to 2002/2003.
+The preliminary report of the echo sounder surveys of krill that were conducted in 1998/1999 and in 1999/2000 were reported to the International Whaling Commission (IWC)/Scientific Committee (SC) as SC/52/E5 (Murase et al., 2000) and published in scientific journal (Murase et al., 2002).
+This paper presents the echo sounder survey methodology and the results of biomass estimation of krill in JARPA from 1998/99 to 2004/2005.
+In addition, the results of the comparison of two krill biomass estimates in the Ross Sea region in 2004/2005 using two independent echo sounder data from two vessels were briefly discussed.